Axlefublr/axlefublr.github.io/content/blammo/index.md

 I'd much rather use the behavior I'm more familiar with, using `ouch`. \
 This hotkey still exists, but I actually made “opening” archives automatically use `ouch decompress`. \
 How did I do that?
 Exercise for the reader 😌

+{{hn(i=3)}} To be fair, I never *asked* anywhere for how to solve the issue of passing arguments to fish, neither have I searched. \
+I have a tendency to solve my problems my own way before considering grabbing some pre-existing solution :>